elementor/wp2static/readme.txt

 Tired of your WordPress sites getting hacked?

+A static site closes all the doors that an out of date WordPress, theme or plugin can leave open.

 Your visitors not sticking around due to your site loading too slow?

+A pre-generated static site can outperform popular caching plugins like WP Super Cache, WP Fastest Cache and W3 Total Cache.

 = Features =